supposedly/nutshell/README.md

 ```

 Under certain symmetries, however, compass directions have no meaning&nbsp;-- these symmetry types utilize a different,
 tilde-based shorthand.
-Nutshell's implementation of Golly's `permute` symmetry uses it like so:
+Nutshell's implementation of Golly's `permute` symmetry uses it like this:
 ```rb
 # Nutshell
 symmetries: permute